 The best kind of vacations are the ones that you never want to leave.
 That was definitely the case with my recent stay at the Westlake Village Inn.
 A little gem of a place in Westlake Village with a Tuscany feel surrounded by lush gardens and serenity that will make you forget you’re even in southern California.

-Herman took me on our first date to The Stonehaus; one of the three restaurants on the Westlake Village Inn property.
-A few months after that, he took me on another date there and we walked around the property enjoying the beautiful flower lined walkways and fountains.
+I had visited the The Stonehaus a while back; one of the three restaurants on the Westlake Village Inn property.
 I immediately put it on my bucket list of places I wanted to stay and my wish came true just a few weeks ago.
-The Inn’s on site restaurants and amenities makes the perfect getaway location for a couple, friends and special events.
+The Inn’s on-site restaurants and amenities make it the perfect getaway location for a couple, friends and special events.

 We started our stay early Sunday morning with the in house yoga instructor Julie.
 It was an intimate yoga session under the shade of a giant tree overlooking the golf course that surrounds the property.
 It was definitely worth waking up early for as the session set me at ease after the busy week I had had.

 After yoga, we had a marvelous brunch at one of the property’s restaurants, mediterraneo.
 We ordered the French toast, pan plano mediterraneo, Chef’s Mess, mimosas, strawberry shortcake, and the warm toffee butter cake.
 Everything was absolutely delicious!
 Just FYI, mediterreano is only open for brunch on Saturday and Sunday.
 However, they are open for dinner seven nights a week.

 After brunch, we headed over to The Stonehaus for some wine tasting.
 Fun fact, Stonehaus has their very own wine varieties from grapes grown on the Westlake Village Inn property!
 The labels on the bottles are by a local California artist from scenes around the property.